khan-talha/toolsandmethodsofdataanalysis/README.md

-# R-basicprogramming-analysis
+# Statistics for Engineers taught by M. Mohammadian

-## Masters coursework.
-Prob, Dist, Operations in R
+## This repository contains all coursework.